Key Points:

 If you have reservations, pick up the “old-timey” looking phone to the left of the door and alert the person who answers that you’re there for your reservation.

-During my visit, the person on the other end of the line asked if I was a cop, to which I responded “No”.
+The person on the other end of the line asked if I was a cop, to which I responded “No”.

-In the event you don’t have reservations (as I didn’t), you can pick up the phone and ask if there is availability to fit you in.
+If you don’t have reservations (as I didn’t), you can pick up the phone and ask if there is availability to fit you in.
 I was fortunate enough to get a seat.

 Inside The Lock Speakeasy